 For example, consider that a user John is using the same password for their Zoho account and for another app ABC.
 If ABC encounters a password breach, an attacker can obtain this exposed password and use it to sign in to John's Zoho account through credential stuffing.

-To avoid this from happening, we will ask for additional verification whenever we find a sign-in attempt to be unusual.
-What makes a sign-in attempt unusual depends on certain factors, including the location and the device the user is signing in from.
-Since this additional verification requires the user to have access to their email inbox or device, an attacker will not be able to do this verification and gain access to the account.
+To avoid this from happening, we currently ask for additional verification whenever we detect a sign-in attempt from an unusual location.
+Since this additional verification requires the user to have access to their email inbox or registered device, an attacker will not be able to do this verification and gain access to the account.

 What options are available to complete this verification?